lemoncheesecake/lemoncheesecake/README.md

 Disabled tests are visible in the report but they are not taken into account while computing the percentage of successful tests.

+If you want to completely hide a test / suite from the test tree and report, use `lcc.hidden()`.

 ## Conditional tests and suites

 A test or an entire suite can included or excluded from the test tree using the `@lcc.conditional(condition)` decorator.
 This decorator can be associated to both tests and suites,